duckdb/duckdb-web/README.md

 ### 3. Menu
 There are two menus on the website, both have a json file from which they are generated. `menu.json` (located in the `_data` folder) is the main menu on the documentation page, `secondarymenu.json` is the small hover.
 To add or remove or change the menu you need to make the appropriate changes in these json files.

+## News

+To add a blog post, all you need is to add a new .md-file to folder `_posts`.
+The file name pattern should be like this: `2020-07-20-my-blog-post.md`.

+**Front matter** of a single post:

+	---
+	layout: post
+	title:  "Your Post Title"
+	author: Max Mustermann
+	excerpt_separator: <!--more-->
+	---

+Include the excerpt_separator `<!--more-->` when you wish to end the post preview.